Moving NS Punctures on Super Spheres: Super Riemann surfaces

 Let us primarily construct a super Riemann surface, $\Sigma$, with the topology of a 2-sphere.
-We can, for instance, glue two copies of the super plane (see also Sec.~5.2.1 in \cite{Witten12a}) that are in turn parametrised by the superconformal charts $(\U_u,u|\theta_u)$ and $(\U_w,w|\psi)$.
+We can, for instance, glue two copies of the super plane (see also \cite[Section~5.2.1]{Witten12a}) that are in turn parametrised by the superconformal charts $(\U_u,u|\theta_u)$ and $(\U_w,w|\psi)$.
 We take these to be centred at $\q_u\in S^2$ and $\q_w\in S^2$ respectively so that $(u|\theta_u)(\q_u)=0$ and $(w|\psi)(\q_w)=0$.
 We might think of these points as corresponding to north and south poles of the reduced 2-sphere.
 We then glue on $\U_u\cap \U_w$ (which loosely speaking can be thought of as spanning an equatorial band) with the superconformal transition function, $uw=1$.
-Demanding consistency with the superconformal condition, $D_{\psi}u=\theta_u D_{\psi}\theta_u$, in turn determines the remaining transition function, $\theta_u(w|\psi)$ (up to an immaterial sign since both the superconformal condition and $uw=1$ are invariant under $u|\theta_u\rightarrow u|-\theta_u$ and $w|\psi\rightarrow w|-\psi$).
+Demanding consistency with the superconformal condition $D_{\psi}u=\theta_u D_{\psi}\theta_u$ in turn determines the remaining transition function $\theta_u(w|\psi)$ (up to an immaterial sign since both the superconformal condition and $uw=1$ are invariant under $u|\theta_u\rightarrow u|-\theta_u$ and $w|\psi\rightarrow w|-\psi$).
 Proceeding in a similar manner for the anti-chiral half, the full set of transition functions to cover the entire sphere is then \cite{Polchinski_v2,Witten12b},

-where we arbitrarily picked one of the two signs (the alternative choice is effectively equivalent to replacing $i\rightarrow 1/i$).
-In solving the superconformal condition one makes use of the fact that it holds for all $\psi$. \sk
+where we arbitrarily picked one of the two signs (the alternative choice is effectively equivalent to replacing the explicit factor, ${\rm i}\rightarrow 1/{\rm i}$).
+In solving the superconformal condition one makes use of the fact that it holds for all $\psi$.